Skip to main content

 Compile and Deploy the Contract

 After making the changes, we can compile our contract code.
-This is done by selecting the Task Manager option on the right side.
+This is done by selecting the Task Manager option on the left side.

 Deploy Contract

-1. Select the Task Manager on the right
+1. Select the Task Manager on the left

 If the deployment was successful, you will see a deployed at 0x4251501F80cE773b594C0B6CEf1289b97b0